cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 pip install cloudify --pre
 {% endhighlight %}

-## installing a specific Milestone Release
+## Installing a specific Milestone Release
 Now let's say you want to install the 3.1rc2 release specifically.
 You should run:

 {% highlight bash %}
 pip install cloudify==3.1rc2
 {% endhighlight %}

 ## installing from Github
 To install the CLI from Github you must install several modules in the correct order.